Creating Apps from the CLI

 .

-Typically, this command will only be used on an initialized git repository.
+Typically, this command is only used on an initialized git repository.
 In that case, the command creates the application as well as a git remote, that you can use to push your code to Heroku:

 $ mkdir example